How to Hit the Right Note When Introducing Music to Your Kids

 If you know you want your child to play an instrument, but you aren’t sure which one, here are some tips to help you decide.

 - Let your child have a say: If you love the idea of your child playing violin, but they’re drawn to the flute, consider letting them have their way or learning both instruments.
 Your child is the one who will play the instrument so some of the choice should be theirs.
+However, do keep in mind that if longevity is your primary goal, there are typically only 2 instruments that can survive music lessons into adulthood and those are the piano and guitar.

 - Affordability: In a perfect world, you would be able to buy whichever instrument your child was interested in.
 But some instruments cost more than others and you shouldn’t short your essentials such as food and shelter to spring for an instrument.